High-fidelity Rydberg controlled-Z gates with optimal pulses: CZ gate with optimized pulses

-To further improve the fidelity of the $C_Z$ gate, we vary and increase the $R_\text{Amp}$ to explore a broader parameter region, from which we expect that the optimized scheme would allow faster pulses with an outperformed gate fidelity owing to the mitigated effect of spontaneous decays.
+To further improve the fidelity of the $C_Z$ gate, we vary $B_{rr}$ or $\Delta_p$ with a fixed $B_{rr}$ to explore a broader parameter region, from which we expect that the optimized scheme would allow faster pulses with an outperformed gate fidelity owing to the mitigated effect of spontaneous decays.
 In Fig. \ref{fig2}, we plot the Bell infidelity instead for a better demonstration of the gate performance along with the optimized pulse duration $T_{\rm gate}$.
-As the optimization range $R_\text{Amp}$ increases in Fig. \ref{fig2}(a), we find that the new optimized schemes emerge with an improved gate fidelity.
-In addition, the fidelity improves along with a shorter and optimized gate operation time until it saturates when $R_\text{Amp}$ exceeds around $1.5$ GHz.
-This enlarged optimization range seems to suggest that the Bell fidelity can be improved without restrictions, but the assumption of uncoupled qubit state $|0\rangle$ and the negligence of other nearby Rydberg levels would break down when $R_\text{Amp}$ is made even larger.
-Nevertheless, a benefit of allowed higher values of laser parameters comes with a shorter pulse in the optimized scheme, which leads to the better and improved $C_Z$ gate performance.
-The drop of Bell infidelity in Fig. \ref{fig2}(a) relates to the nonadiabatic regime allowed in the optimization method, which we will elaborate more below and can be seen as well in Fig. \ref{fig2}(b) when $B_{rr}$ is made smaller than the allowed laser field strengths determined by $R_{\rm AMP}$.
+As the Blockade strength $B_{rr}$ decreases in Fig. \ref{fig2}(a), we find that the new optimized schemes emerge with an improved gate fidelity.
+However, the fidelity becomes worse with an even weaker $B_{rr}$ owing to its associated longer gate time that causes decoherences.
+This worse performance can be attributed to the dissipations from the finite populations in the Rydberg states.
+We note that the theoretical model would break down if there is significant population in the doubly-excited Rydberg states, since F\"{o}rster resonances would be non-negligible \cite{Saffman2010} and lead to new error sources from unwanted energy transfer.
+The results in Fig. \ref{fig2}(a) indicate a nonadiabatic regime under a finite blockade strength in the optimization method, which we will elaborate more below.
+By contrast, in Fig. \ref{fig2}(b) under the strong blockade regime instead for a large $|\Delta_p|$, we again can identify the optimized parameter that leads to a better fidelity.
+As expected, a larger $|\Delta_p|$ requires a longer gate time to fulfill the $C_Z$ gates, which leads to the errors from the limited lifetime of the intermediate states.
+This error also becomes significant when a near-resonant laser field is applied.